ILIFE Floor Washing Machine Shinebot W455 is now available in Europe

 As the star series of ILIFE, ILIFE Shinebot W-series attracted the eyes of thousands of people since its announcement in 2018.
 With the theme of "harsh to the stain, gentle to the floor", ILIFE shinebot redefine the mopping market with hands-free mopping design and budget friendly price.

 Earlier this year, ILIFE launched a fellow robot named W450 in US, which has earned good reputation from customers and high praise by media.
-By great expectation from European fans, ILIFE W455 finally debut on AliExpress today with an initial price of $199.
-This price only last 4 days from 9/6~9/9.
+By great expectation from European fans, ILIFE W455 finally debut on AliExpress today with an initial price of USD199.
+This price only last 4 days from 9/69/9.

 One thing worth mentioning is that together with shinebot W455, ILIFE also new launched a new steam mop S50 with the sub-brand name of Easine.
 Please check out here for more details.